 If you look at VOR1 now, it should be showing a red "GS" flag (this can be seen in Figure 10.5).
 This indicates that there is no glideslope signal.
 Now tune NAV1 to 110.5.
 The red "GS" flag should disappear.
 Check for the ident.
-Sounds NAV1 \Rightarrow 110.5 lovely, doesn't it?
+Sounds lovely, doesn't it?
 That localizer is going to save your bacon and get you out of this interminable soup.
 When you tuned into the localizer, you'll also have noticed the ILS needles move.
 And the OBS?
 Well, it's useless.
 Try moving it.
 No matter how you turn it, the needles don't move in response.
 That's by design.
 A localizer is basically a VOR with one radial, the approach heading.
 We don't care about any others, so we don't need an OBS to declare interest in any others.
-However, it does VOR1 OBS \Rightarrow 255 serve as a useful reminder, so move the OBS to 255, our desired heading.
+However, it does serve as a useful reminder, so move the OBS to 255, our desired heading.

-10.5.8 Intercepting the Localizer
+Intercepting the Localizer 10.5.8

 We're now ready to intercept the ILS localizer.
 When the two minutes on the 030° leg have passed, make your U-turn to the right to 210°.
-Soon after you complete Turn right 180° to your turn, the vertical (localizer) needle on the ILS will begin to move.
-And it 210° will move fast, much faster than the ADF and VOR needles did.
-A localizer is 4 Intercept localizer times as sensitive as a VOR, relatively small movements of the aircraft make big changes in the needles.
+Soon after you complete your turn, the vertical (localizer) needle on the ILS will begin to move.
+And it will move fast, much faster than the ADF and VOR needles did.
+A localizer is 4 times as sensitive as a VOR, relatively small movements of the aircraft make big changes in the needles.
 You'll probably overshoot, but don't worry, because we have around 5 or 10 minutes to get things straightened out.